sholoms/dye-durham/README.md

 `./gradlew test`

-Build and test are automatically run on all pull requests.
+Project uses GitHub Actions to run build and test automatically on all pull requests.